tanveer-rajeev/covid-room-booking/README.md

-# Updated Full Version for booking with completed features are present in this repo (https://github.com/tanveer-rajeev/tolet-server)
+# Updated Full Version for booking with new features are present in this repo --> [To-Let](https://github.com/tanveer-rajeev/tolet-server)

-## To-Let   (User Interface In Progress...)
+## To-Let

 ### Features
    * This project provides help to find out different types of to-let / booking space by filtering user required